Agencies · Ministries · Water Institutions · Utilities · Sponsors

 06

 This is the operational side of the loop.
-How it is funded - and why payment is conditioned on verified maintenance - is covered in Financial Sustainability further down.
+When the outcome is a conditioned payment, how it is funded - and why disbursement is conditioned on verified maintenance - is covered in Financial Sustainability further down.

 Ecosystem · Who Does What